open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

 parameters.
 The likelihood SED can be used in the same way as a traditional SED but contains additional information about the shape of the likelihood function around the maximum.
-A 2D visualization of the likelihood functions can be produced by plotting a colormap in which the intensity in each bin is mapped to the likelihood value:
+A 2D visualization of the likelihood functions can be produced by creating a colormap in which the intensity is mapped to the likelihood value:

 .. |image0| image:: llsed_lowts.png
    :width: 100%